 Buying goods and services

-A game of pretend grocery shopping can help small children understand that it takes money to purchase goods and services.
+A simple game of pretend grocery shopping will help your children understand the value of money and the concept of needing resources to purchase goods and services.

 Elementary School (Ages 6-10)